Tock: Team variants

 Aside from a "Free for all" play style the game also supports a variety of team based modes.
-Common to all team based variations is that once a team member has managed to bring all of his tokens home he helps move his partners' tokens.
-If the first player to get all marbles home plays a seven, the remainder can be used to move the partners marbles.
+Common to all team based variations is that once a team member has managed to bring all of their tokens home they help move their partners' tokens.
+If the first player to get all marbles home plays a seven, the remainder can be used to move the partner’s marbles.
 Also after every hand is dealt the team members exchange one card with each other.